 - DOM access to elements inside embedded SVGs may be subject to minor limitations.
-Reading from and manipulating form elements is not fully supported.
-Specific features of other compound formats, like MathML, are not specifically supported. - Coordinates (e.g. retrieved via getClientRects) are relative to their pages, which might lead to unexpected results in some situations. - · Redirects (e.g. changing window.location) are not possible. - After setting a CSS short-hand, the long hand values cannot be retrieved.
+Reading from and manipulating form elements is not fully supported. - Coordinates (e.g. retrieved via getDOMRects) are relative to their pages, which might lead to unexpected results in some situations. - · Redirects (e.g. changing window.location) are not possible. - After setting a CSS shorthand on inline-style, the longhand values cannot be retrieved from there.

-3.5.1 JavaScript modes
+4.5.1 JavaScript modes